Rosarubu/Data-mining/Dataprocess.md

 LengthOfStay,__replace the category to number. replace days weeks months  to 1,7,30 and NULL to 0__
 DSFS,replace the category to number. __replace days weeks months  to 1,7,30 and NULL to 0__
 PrimaryConditionGroup,
-CharlsonIndex,   __http://en.wikipedia.org/wiki/Comorbidity__In medicine, comorbidity is the presence of one or more additional disorders (or diseases) co-occurring with a primary disease or disorder; or the effect of such additional disorders or diseases.
-The additional disorder may also be a behavioral or mental disorder.
+CharlsonIndex,   http://en.wikipedia.org/wiki/Comorbidity  __In medicine, comorbidity is the presence of one or more additional disorders (or diseases) co-occurring with a primary disease or disorder; or the effect of such additional disorders or diseases.
+The additional disorder may also be a behavioral or mental disorder.__
 ProcedureGroup,
 SupLOS, __choose SupLOS=0 remove =1__